Teamc00lgui/c00lgui-Reborn-by-x_c00lkidd_x/README.md

 - You can repost this code with or without modifications, BUT PLEASE DO NOT PUT A VIRUS IN THE CODE, AND GIVE CREDIT TO 'x_c00lkidd_x', thanks.
 - R6 recommended.
 - You can be banned using this, because this is an exploit.
-- WORKING ON PROGESS.
-IT IS ALREADY POSSIBLE TO USE, BUT IT HAS SOME BUGS OR INCOMPLETE PARTS.